GenomicsAotearoa/shell-for-bioinformatics/docs/2_download_data.md

     !!! terminal "code"

-        NeSI training environment terminal will open with with working directory already being set to `shell4b_data`.
+        REANNZ training environment terminal will open with with working directory already being set to `shell4b_data`.
 If not, change directory with,

         ```bash
         cd shell4b_data